SameerAhamed25/PyTorch_01/README.md

 learning the fundamentals of PyTorch and sharing it.

-I provided links to the notes with the .ipynb files, which i took in the Notion app, please check it out!.
+I provided links to the notes with the .ipynb files, which i took in the Notion app, please check it out in the discreption.